Carbon removal for individuals

 Who this guide is for

 This guide is for individuals acting in a personal capacity.
-It is not designed for corporate offsetting, compliance markets, or marketing claims.

 In this guide we cover:

-- What is carbon removal (and what it is not)?
+- What is carbon removal and what is it not?

-- Why reduction alone is no longer sufficient?
+- Why is reduction alone no longer sufficient?

 - What carbon removal options exist for individuals?